holyspiritomb/autpunk.space/src/thought-fossils/index.md

 ---
 # Thought Fossils

 Words are thought fossils.
-Here are some things I've written that I'm proud of.
+Here are some I've written that I'm proud of.

 <a href="victim-mentality">On "Victim Mentality"</a>
+<a href="bro-what-traumas">Extreme workaholic mindsets</a>